sanskrit-today/sanskrit-hub/learning/certificate-courses.md

     The syllabus and text books as prescribed by the Sabha for each level.

-1. ### [Chinmaya International Foundation]  offers Home Study Courses
+1. ### Home Study Courses offerred by Chinmaya International Foundation

-    (Email: easysanskrit@chinfo.org)

-    Easy Sanskrit Course – Level 1
+    * #### Easy Sanskrit Course – Level 1

-    ABOUT THE COURSE:

-    As the name suggests, the Easy Sanskrit Course is a simplified initiation and foundation for beginners, keen to start their journey into the world of Sanskrit.
+        * As the name suggests, the Easy Sanskrit Course is a simplified initiation and foundation for beginners, keen to start their journey into the world of Sanskrit.

-    The Easy Sanskrit Course is a stepping stone for learning the divine language, and will serve as a window for all those who want a basic initiation into the priceless tradition, culture and philosophy of India.
+        * The Easy Sanskrit Course is a stepping stone for learning the divine language, and will serve as a window for all those who want a basic initiation into the priceless tradition, culture and philosophy of India.

-    The course covers the language structure as well as the grammar rules.
+        * The course covers the language structure as well as the grammar rules.
 The course teaches the alphabet, their formation, their declension and classification with rigorous practice lessons.
 The same pattern repeats for each of the grammar topics.

-    COURSE OBJECTIVES:
+        * **COURSE OBJECTIVES:**

-    After mastering the Easy Sanskrit Course, the student will be able to study Sanskrit texts such as Ramayana, Mahabharata, and Bhagavad Gita.
+            * After mastering the Easy Sanskrit Course, the student will be able to study Sanskrit texts such as Ramayana, Mahabharata, and Bhagavad Gita.

-    They will also be able to go deeper into Sanskrit Grammar independently or with minimum guidance.
+            * They will also be able to go deeper into Sanskrit Grammar independently or with minimum guidance.
 The study of Sanskrit is indispensable for studying all aspects of Indian Knowledge – Yoga, Vedanta, Ayurveda, Itihasa, Purana and so on.

-    COURSE ELIGIBILITY:
+        * **COURSE ELIGIBILITY:**
-    This course has been designed in a manner that anyone regardless of mother tongue and age will get acquainted with the salient aspects of Sanskrit language.
+            * This course has been designed in a manner that anyone regardless of mother tongue and age will get acquainted with the salient aspects of Sanskrit language.

-    Any individual who has an ardent desire and interest to learn Sanskrit is welcome to join this unique method of learning Sanskrit.
+            * Any individual who has an ardent desire and interest to learn Sanskrit is welcome to join this unique method of learning Sanskrit.

-    Any individual from the age of 10 can benefit from this course.
+            * Any individual from the age of 10 can benefit from this course.

-    Easy Sanskrit Course – Level 2
+    * #### Easy Sanskrit Course – Level 2

-    ABOUT THE COURSE:

-    The Easy Sanskrit Course – Level 2 is for the advanced student who has completed the CIF Easy Sanskrit Course- Level 1 or equivalent.
+        * The Easy Sanskrit Course – Level 2 is for the advanced student who has completed the CIF Easy Sanskrit Course- Level 1 or equivalent.

-    The grammar element introduced in Level 1 is further explained in this course.
+        * The grammar element introduced in Level 1 is further explained in this course.
 Learn the lakara, seven cases, prtyayas and upasarga through the inspiring stories of Ramayana, Bhagavata-Purana and Bhagavad Gita.

-    The course material will be a useful guide for future studies.
+        * The course material will be a useful guide for future studies.

-    COURSE OBJECTIVES:
+        * **COURSE OBJECTIVES:**

-    This course using the method of explanation through suitable examples will help the student to rapidly gain an in-depth understanding of the grammar elements in Sanskrit.
+            * This course using the method of explanation through suitable examples will help the student to rapidly gain an in-depth understanding of the grammar elements in Sanskrit.

-    On completing this course, reading the Puranas, Upanishads and the Gita and various commentaries will become easy, and will allow one to peep into the priceless tradition, culture, and philosophy of India.
+            * On completing this course, reading the Puranas, Upanishads and the Gita and various commentaries will become easy, and will allow one to peep into the priceless tradition, culture, and philosophy of India.

-    This also enables one to enter into the Advanced Sanskrit course with confidence.
+            * This also enables one to enter into the Advanced Sanskrit course with confidence.

-    COURSE ELIGIBILITY:
+        * **COURSE ELIGIBILITY:**

-    This course is ideal for those who have completed the “Easy Sanskrit Course Level 1” through CIF and those students who have the basic concepts of Sanskrit.
+            * This course is ideal for those who have completed the “Easy Sanskrit Course Level 1” through CIF and those students who have the basic concepts of Sanskrit.

-    FOR QUERIES: please contact
+    * Contact

         Home Study Courses

         Chinmaya International Foundation

         Adi Sankara Nilayam

         Veliyanad, Ernakulam District

         Pin – 682313, Kerala, India

         Phone: +91-92077-11140 | +91-484-2749676

         (Email: easysanskrit@chinfo.org)